-Currently, there are 15 museums and just one archaeological site available for virtual tours.
-However, these are the most impressive and important archaeological collections located in Turkey.
-Sadly, the oldest such museum in the country - Istanbul Archaeological Museum, established in 1891 - is still unavailable.
+Currently, there are 23 museums and 10 archaeological sites available for virtual tours.
+These are the most impressive and important archaeological collections located in Turkey.
+The list includes the oldest museum in the country - Istanbul Archaeological Museum - established in 1891.
+There are also well-known and splendid collections of Museum of Anatolian Civilizations in Ankara, Archaeological Museum in Gaziantep, and Antalya Museum.
+The local collections of archaeological artefacts are on display in Mersin Museum and Uşak Museum of Archaeology.
 As the list is systematically expanded, it is worth visiting the website to check for additions.

-Which museums are open for a virtual tour at the moment?
-There are several newly established venues, such as Troy Museum, Şanlıurfa Museum, Adana Museum, and Hatay Archaeological Museum.
+Which other museums are open for a virtual tour at the moment?
+There are several newly established venues, such as Troy Museum, Şanlıurfa Museum, Adana Museum, Hatay Archaeological Museum, and Van Museum.
 This is great news for all the visitors who have not got the chance to visit them yet.

-The venues devoted to the more recent Turkish history are possibly of more interest to the Turkish visitors: War of Independence Museum in Ankara, Republic Museum in Ankara, Ethnography Museum of Ankara, and Atatürk Museum in Samsun.
+The Turkish past of the country is on display in the recently refurbished Museum of Turkish and Islamic Arts in Istanbul.
+Historic tombstones left by the Ahlatshah dynasty in Ahlat can also be seen.
+The venues devoted to the more recent Turkish history are possibly of more interest to the Turkish visitors: War of Independence Museum in Ankara, Republic Museum in Ankara, Ethnography Museum of Ankara, Istanbul Airport Museum, National Struggle Exhibition in Ankara, Atatürk Museum in Izmir, and Atatürk Museum in Samsun.

 Stay safe and enjoy the tours!